Speech by the Deputy Minister of the Department of Telecommunications and Postal Services, Hon. Prof. Hlengiwe Mkhize, MP

 We are aware that this province presently has an underdeveloped Information and Communications Technology (ICT) sector.
 We are also aware that in terms of the growth of the province by way of commercial and manufacturing operations, there is significant development potential and opportunity in the provincial ICT sector for investment and business operations.

 Cognizance is made of the Eastern Cape Information Technology Initiative (ECITI), which is a provincial multi-faceted programme focused on providing support to SMMEs in ICT and related industries.
 This body is currently at the forefront of the ICT sector in the province and is supported by provincial government in line with provincial growth and development strategies.
-We would like also see far stretching areas such as Mgezwa village benefitting from ICT developments.

 OPPORTUNITIES OF ICT IN THE EASTERN CAPE